BendingBender/yarpm/README.md

 ## Summary

-A CLI tool to run npm scripts with either `npm` or `yarn`, depending on how it was started.
-Useful for setups where some team members use `npm` while others use `yarn`, especially when Windows and Unix-like systems are used across the team.
+A CLI tool to run npm scripts with either `npm`, `pnpm` or `yarn`, depending on how it was started.
+Useful for setups where some team members use `npm` while others use `pnpm` or `yarn`, especially when Windows and Unix-like systems are used across the team.

 This tool is a helper to run scripts from `package.json`.
-Just substitute all `npm` or `yarn` calls with `yarpm` and you're good to go:
+Just substitute all `npm`, `pnpm` or `yarn` calls with `yarpm` and you're good to go:

 ```json